Gaurav Mittal

 ACM UbiComp, 2016

-video / code / paper/ dataset
+video / code / paper/ dataset / coverage

 Designed a fully convolutional network to detect and coarsely segment garbage regions in the image.
-Built an smartphone app, SpotGarbage, deploying the CNN to make on-the-device detections.
+Built a smartphone app, SpotGarbage, deploying the CNN to make on-the-device detections.
 Also introduced a new Garbage-In-Images (GINI) dataset.

 Supervised deep segmentation network for brain extraction